AbellasJuan/DrivenEats-React/README.md

 This is a mobile web application where users can order a food combo and send the order to the restaurant WhatsApp.
 Below are the implemented features:

 - Home page where users can choose meals, drinks and desserts;
-- Confirmation order page;
-- Alerts to insert name and delivery address;
 - WhatsApp page review with an automatic message describing the selected items and the total to be paid;<br>
   _Business rule:_ Users have to choose at least one item per category.